 - Connection details: This shows the type of connection, IP Address, Gateway address, Net Mask, and MAC Address.
 This will also display link speed, Wireless Band, and Signal Strength for wireless connections.

-- Advanced Stream Detect: Detects and prioritizes online games, video, audio, and more for better quality and fewer interruptions.
+- Killer Prioritization Engine (Formerly known as Advanced Stream Detect): Detects and prioritizes online games, video, audio, and more for better quality and fewer interruptions.
 When Advanced Stream Detect is disabled, network traffic will not be managed.

 - Killer DoubleShot Pro: Allows multiple Killer products to operate at the same time.
 It automatically picks the fastest network interface (Killer Wireless or Killer Ethernet) and sends high priority traffic over that interface.
 It then sends standard traffic over the other interface.
 This ensures the highest priority traffic will be on the fastest and most reliable link.
 If this feature is disabled, traffic will not be routed between interfaces.
 To move specific websites to another Killer interface, the user must also move the web browser associated with that website’s traffic.